aberke/quiz-widgets/README.md

 - Deal with Mongo Issues:
 	- migrate data: turn old questions with answer1 and answer2 into just answerList stuff
 	- there are orphaned documents because previously was not correctly handling DELETEquiz.
 AKA There are questions, answers, outcomes, shares, that belong to a no longer existing quiz.
 - add other share options
-	- embed currently not functional
 	- mail should be easy
 - facebook app still in development mode
 - handle case of tie